-SAFETY IS ALWAYS A PRIORITY WHEN WORKING WITH CUTTING EQUIPMENT.
+SAFETY TIPS ARE ALWAYS A PRIORITY WHEN WORKING WITH CUTTING EQUIPMENT.

 - Hold wood against the fence with left hand – pull saw with the right hand.